patstockwell/blog/src/posts/hello-world.md

 So it's about time that this gym app has a blog to share all the learnings that come with starting your own side project.

+My next post I'll be sharing how I set up this blog and the tech behind it.
+Come back and say hi soon!